AntiCope/anticope.ml/pages/faq/InstallationGuide.md

 ## Downloading

 The latest release of Meteor can be downloaded from [here](https://meteorclient.com/download) (for Minecraft 1.17.1).
 *Disclaimer: If your antivirus flags Meteor as dangerous, it is probably because it is an executable (jar) file.
-If you have any concerns feel free to check the source code located within this repository.*
+If you have any concerns feel free to check the source code located [here](https://github.com/MeteorDevelopment/meteor-client).*

 ## Installing